 There are different route options; first is driving from Hermanus through Gansbaai and Elim, skip Napier and keep driving on the gravel road towards Arniston and Struisbaai.
-This route is longer route, adds about 30km but it’s always more fun to go through the countryside instead of sticking to the main road.
+This route is a longer route, adds about 30km but it’s always more fun to go through the countryside instead of sticking to the main road.

 Gansbaai and Elim

 Gansbaai is a small town the main reason tourists come here is whale-watching or shark diving as the tours start here.
-Except for these there is African Penguin and Sea Bird Sanctuary and Rescue Center here you can see the feeding of penguins every day at 3pm while drinking coffee or eating lunch at the coffee shop.
+Except for these, there is African Penguin and Sea Bird Sanctuary and Rescue Center here you can see the feeding of penguins every day at 3pm while drinking coffee or eating lunch at the coffee shop.
 No entrance fee.

 From Gansbaai drive through Elim on the way to Struisbaai, it’s a small but lovely fisherman town with white cottages lined up along the road.
-Just outside Elim there is a wine estate/restaurant Black Oystercatcher Wines.
-You can do wine tasting here, ZAR70/US$ per person, they have only fancy expensive wines.
+Just outside Elim, there is a wine estate/restaurant Black Oystercatcher Wines.
+You can do winetasting here, ZAR70/US$ per person, they have only fancy expensive wines.
 They sell craft local beer and souvenirs as well.
-Over the weekends and holidays it’s better to book a table beforehand.
+Over the weekends and holidays, it’s better to book a table beforehand.

-Second option, driving from Hermanus past Stanford through Napier it’s shorter if you take this route you’ll skip Gansbaai and Elim but you get more wine farms on the way.
+The second option, driving from Hermanus past Stanford through Napier it’s shorter if you take this route you’ll skip Gansbaai and Elim but you get more wine farms on the way.
 Napier is a lovely town with beautiful old houses, good restaurants, cozy cafes and souvenir shops.
-Looks very beautiful in Jacaranda season between October and December.
+Looks very beautiful in the Jacaranda season between October and December.
 If you’re a sweet tooth don’t forget to stop in Bredasdorp, next town after Napier on the way to Arniston/Stuisbaai.
 There is a cafe/shop Soetmuisberg on Long Street (the one you drive on from Napier) they sell the best ice-cream ever, for R18 you get a huge sugar cone topped with a tower of two different flavor ice-creams, from blueberry cheesecake to Bar one and chocolate flavors.

 Struisbaai and Cape Agulhas

-Struisbaai and Cape Agulhas officially are two small town but in fact one place, it’s a very quiet place out of season, in December-January and Easter many South Africans come here for the holiday.
+Struisbaai and Cape Agulhas officially are two small towns but in fact one place, it’s a very quiet place out of season, in December-January and Easter many South Africans come here for the holiday.
 The main thing that attracts tourists here is the Southernmost Point of African continent, the point officially divides two oceans; the Atlantic and the Indian though there is no visible line between them.
 Though the point is inside Agulhas National park there is no gate or entrance fee.
 The Southernmost Point got an upgrade recently a big metal map of Africa with the main geographical attractions was installed at the tip.
 Another though local size attraction is Parrie the Stingray, a big old stingray that has been living in the harbor for many years.
 Sometimes there are two or three stingrays in the harbor.
 Struisbaai has a nice long beach for swimming, running and watching sunset or sunrise.